containerbuildsystem/cachi2/README.md

 Cachi2 uses a simple custom lockfile named `artifacts.lock.yaml` that is expected to be present in the repository, or supplied in JSON input.
 The lockfile describes the urls, checksums and output filenames for the downloaded files.

+Currently supported types of artifacts:
+- Arbitrary files
+- Maven artifacts

-See [docs/usage.md](docs/usage.md#pre-fetch-dependencies-generic-fetcher) for more details.
+See [docs/generic.md](docs/generic.md) for more details.

 ## Project status